US health officials call for booster shots against COVID-19 - NewsBreak

 Officials said the eight-month timeframe was a judgment call about when vaccine protection against severe illness might fall, based on the direction of the current data.
 "There’s nothing magical about this number,” the surgeon general said.

+The call for booster shots is a stark reminder that nearly 20 months into the outbreak, the U.S. is still unable to contain the scourge that has killed 620,000 Americans and disrupted nearly every part of daily life.

-Nearly 20 months into the outbreak, the scourge has killed 620,000 Americans.
-Just weeks after the president declared the country’s “independence” from COVID-19 on July Fourth, emergency rooms in parts of the South and West are overloaded again, and cases are averaging nearly 140,000 per day, quadrupling in just a month.
+Just weeks after President Joe Biden declared the country’s “independence” from COVID-19 on July Fourth, emergency rooms in parts of the South and West are overloaded again, and cases are averaging nearly 140,000 per day, quadrupling in just a month.

 In making its announcement, the CDC released a number of studies conducted during the delta surge that suggest that the vaccines remain highly effective at keeping Americans out of the hospital but that their ability to prevent infection is dropping markedly.